 Through the Statistics

-Statistics from 1994 until 2003, I arranged and led workshops on statistical
+from 1994 until 2003, I arranged and led workshops on statistical topics for

 I work closely with health professionals in order to apply Statistics to research in the bio-medical sciences.
 I have particular interests in human nutrition and paediatrics.
 Please see this list of recent publications.

 Current research students: